Is It Confusing? Is It Difficult? Are You Worried?

 - How can you teach high school math when you found it impossible yourself?

 - Why wouldn’t you worry about your socially awkward tween or your dyslexic 2nd grader or your moody 16 year old?

 Of course you’re tired—anxious, weary, feeling alone.

-You have assigned yourself an enormous task—the complete education of your precious children, without having done any training, without any certainty that you can do it.
-You live in a petri dish of your own making—hoping that if you bring together the right ingredients with your children, an educated person will emerge and contribute to the world.
+You have assigned yourself an enormous task—the complete education of your precious children, without any certainty that you can do it.
+You live in a petri dish of your own making—hoping that if you bring together the right ingredients with your children then educated persons will emerge and contribute to the world.

 Even more—there are no guarantees your children will thank you for the herculean effort you are making on their behalf.
 They may grow up, go to college, marry, and say, “Heck no!
 I’m putting my own kids in school.”
 What then?
 Will that feel like you somehow failed them?

 So, yes.
 You worry.
 Some days you feel overwhelmed and sad—wondering if this is how homeschool is supposed to feel.
 You want joy, natural learning, enthusiasm to explore the wide open world.
 You hope to see ties form between bickering children, and you want to feel close to your teens as they move away from you into their inevitable independence.

 Will you do a good enough job?
 Will your kids agree?